paulseabrook/blackjack/README.md

 # Blackjack

-Blackjack is a betting card game where a player tries to get as close to 21 without going over.
+Blackjack is a card game where both the dealer and the player are dealt a hand of cards and the player bets against the dealer.
+Whoever has closest to 21 without going over wins the pot.

+---

 ![phase1](./images/phase1.png)
 ![phase2](./images/phase2.png)